01 of 06

 We are firm believers that a home should be filled with more than just pretty things.
 Our homes should boast unique items that reflect both our personalities, styles, and principles.
 In short, the design should have meaning.
 All Across Africa is a fair trade company that reminds us of a time when even the most common household pieces were full of meaning by featuring home décor products boasting traditional patterns that carry symbolic messages.
 Hope, unity, friendship, and welcomeness are just a few of the feelings that are shared in baskets woven by Rwandan and Ugandan weavers.
 Incorporating accessories that emulate positive notions that are important to you is a great way to add some personality and a dash of color to your space while displaying the rich tradition of weaving from African artisans.Continue to 5 of 6 below.

 Social Justice And Global Goods Partners

-Working with over 3,000 woman artisans in more than twenty countries, Global Goods Partners dedicates their efforts to helping stabilize the income of their artisans partners while also advocating for social justice.
-Artisans in Tanzania, Peru and Guatemala have benefited from fully equipped birth kits used to combat high infant mortality rates, emergency health care funds and organic gardens, water filters, smokeless stoves and solar energy kits.
-Global Goods Partners proves that purchasing handmade home goods can make a huge difference in artisans’ lives, particularly of those living in marginalized areas around the world.Continue to 6 of 6 below.
+Working with over 3,000 woman artisans in more than twenty countries, Global Goods Partners dedicates their efforts to help stabilize the income of their artisan's partners while also advocating for social justice.
+Artisans in Tanzania, Peru, and Guatemala, have benefited from fully equipped birth kits used to combat high infant mortality rates, emergency health care funds and organic gardens, water filters, smokeless stoves, and solar energy kits.
+Global Goods Partners proves that purchasing handmade home goods can make a massive difference in artisans’ lives, particularly of those living in marginalized areas around the world.Continue to 6 of 6 below.

 06 of 06